teruteruOuO/Pepper-Expense-Tracker/README.md

-# Paws-and-Whiskers-Inventory-Management
+# Pepper's Expense Tracker
-An Intranet Site for Paws and Whiskers.
-This focuses on their inventory management system as well as logging user actions throughout the entire system
+An Intranet Site for Peppers Restaurant.
+This allows the firm to enter and track their budget spending each month.
+Each restaurant location's manager owns an account that tracks the spending of the location they're managing.

 # Beware
 I am running this web application on a local network because I cannot mantain the monthly cost of keeping the servers running.
 Although I have an RDS running that keeps